4 Simple Tips to Relax During Pregnancy

-Your pants are getting tighter, your back and feet hurt, and you’re on an emotional roller coaster.
+Your pregnancy belly is astonishing, your pants are getting tighter, your back and feet hurt, and you’re on an emotional roller coaster.
 Sound familiar?
-Here are some tips to help relax during pregnancy.
+Here are 4 tips to help reduce stress and relax during pregnancy.

-These tips won’t make your stretch marks disappear, or cause you to take fewer trips to the restroom, but they will provide some much-needed relief during your pregnancy.
+These four easy tips won’t make your stretch marks disappear, or cause you to take fewer trips to the restroom, but they will provide some much-needed relief during your pregnancy.

 Light the candles.
 Cue the relaxing mood music, and let the wafting aroma of your favorite bath salts or essential oils melt your cares away.
-Easier said then done, right?!
+Easier said than done, right?!

 Avoid the hot tub until the end of pregnancy, or even after the baby arrives.
 Hot tubs can quickly raise your body temperature to a dangerous high, and they’re known to be a breeding ground for germs, so you’re probably better off sticking to the bathtub!